vicanso/diving/README.md

 # diving

 Using diving you can analyze docker image on the website.
-It use [dive](https://github.com/wagoodman/dive) to get the analyze information.
+It use [dive](https://github.com/wagoodman/dive) to get the analyzed information.

-The first time may be slow, because it should pull the image first.
+The first time may be slow, because it pulls the image first.

 ![Image](.data/demo.gif)